freealise/freealise/AudioNoise.md

 threshold for sustainer
 distortion.h -> 8-bit (remove LSB, reduce sample rate /1-6)
 polyphonic arp with pitch shifter (~pll); am chorus; gray noise with filter
+(reverb is natural so it's easier to imagine than to calculate in realtime)

 frequency, phase and impulse response in visualizer